luhmann/evernote-to-raindrop-exporter/README.md

 4. Accept the terms and click "Create"
 5. Click on your newly created app, an overlay opens
 6. Click "Create test token"
-7. The combination of number and letters is the token you require.
+7. The combination of number and letters that appears after a moment is the token.
 Copy it and keep it around until you are asked for it.

 ![Raindrop Token](./docs/rd_create_test_token.png)